NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The MULTI-parameter socket doubles as a serial port without any need for internal monitoring hardware, only as a link to the monitor.
 In the block diagram below, the processed digital serial data from a CO2 kit set goes straight to the digital microcontroller APU (Analog-block Processing Unit) and is forwarded to the DPU.
 For a parameter using the internal analog hardware, the analog signal needs to pass through an Analog-Digital converter before going to the APU for digital processing.

-The use of Smart Cables does not upgrade a configured monitor to be modular
+It is simple-minded to think the use of Smart Cables can actually upgrade a configured monitor to be modular

-A yellow MULTI-parameter socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on whether what hardware are actually being placed inside for selection.
+With the use of a MTU block, a yellow multi-parameter socket by itself does not automatically mean all the five types of mentioned parameters are available for measurements; it still depends on whether what hardware are actually being placed inside for selection by Smart Cables.

 Examples of configured hardware and serial kits using Smart Cables